Sanitation & Recycling

-Garbage and recycling is picked up based on the following route schedule.Solid Waste Collection Day Map.
+Garbage and recycling is picked up based on our route schedule linked below.
 A monthly fee is added to your Utility bill each month.

 Recycling Informational Flyer

 Tree limbs will be picked up by the City with advance notice for a fee.
 The City sponsors two, one week periods in the spring and fall where one pickup is free of charge.
 Contact the Utilities Office at 979-968-3127 for more details.

 Fayette County Recycle Center

 Fayette County Recycling Center Basics Flyer

 Everything You Need to Know About the Fayette County Recycling Center Article - July 2021